 Cycle to the Sun: Bicycling up Haleakala, Maui

 1 Training Train for a 38-mile climb?
 If you aren't in shape and plan on simply taking it easy and spinning to the top of Haleakala, you may likely end your ride well short of the top of Haleakala's lunar summit — it's a grueling climb.
 Being out of shape and carrying too little fuel (see below) can be the major challenges of this ride.
 Training beforehand on Maui is difficult with heavy traffic on the limited roads (although traffic on the Haleakala climb is not an issue).
-Going out too hard to the base and steeper, first third of the climb may come back to bite you later on, say above 8,000 feet...
+Going out too hard to the base and steeper, first third of the climb may come back to bite you later on, esp. above 8,000 feet...
 This can make finishing very difficult, leaving you short of breath and feeling like one of those slow-motion, zoned-out climbers slogging towards the summit of Everest footstep-by-footstep.
-This is the biggest surprise of the ride — the last 2,000 feet or so is a lot harder than expected (although the road is excellent and elevation gain gradual).
-After reaching the top, you may find yourself looking around desperately (and pointlessly) for a soda machine like I did.
-After giving up, I promptly laid down on the warm sidewalk and napped for a good half hour.
+This is the biggest surprise of the ride — the last 2,000 feet or so is a lot harder than expected on the relatively gentle grade.
+After reaching the top, you may find yourself looking around desperately (and pointlessly) for a soda machine or food.
 Ride total: about 7 hours and about 90+ miles round trip cycling from Kihei.
-Also read full ride reports, esp. the comprehensive Chain Reaction diary of biking up Haleakala (links below right).
+Also read full ride reports, such Frank vs. The Volcano.

 2 Check the weather Obviously, try to go on a clear day if you have multiple days for biking in Maui.
 Tricky though — morning may be clear and it may cloud in the afternoon anyway (although you may have climbed above it by then).
-Leaving at first light (around 7:30 am), I was at the summit when clouds starting shrouding around the 6,000 foot level.
-Cycling down Haleakala through the clouds is like going through thick, moist fog with little visibility although not uncomfortably cold in only a light windbreaker.
+Leaving at first light (around 7:30 am), I was at the Haleakala summit when clouds starting shrouding around the 6,000 foot level.
+Cycling down Haleakala through the clouds is like going through thick, moist fog with little visibility, although not uncomfortably cold in only a light windbreaker.

 3 Sunscreen Calves and a few other missed spots were cooked after hours exposed to the strong sunlight at higher elevations cycling for hours exposed on Haleakala.

-4 Fuel Brought, bought and ate all of what was thought to be adequate and still bonked around 9,000 feet (with two+ miles to go).
-This almost ended the ride (does Domino's deliver?).
-Doing it again, I would take a longer rest at the 7,000-foot visitor center, eat and drink, and then push on for the remaining ten miles after feeling the GU kicking in.
+4 Fuel Brought, bought and ate all of what was thought to be adequate and still bonked around 9,000 feet (with two+ miles to go) which almost ended the ride.
+Doing it again, would take a longer rest at the 7,000-foot visitor center, eat and drink, and then push on for the remaining ten miles after feeling the gels kicking in.

 5 Cold riding gear Limited to what I could stuff in jersey pockets which included arm warmers, light windbreaker, and winter gloves (no knee or leg warmers).
 The chilly wind gusts begin about 8,000 feet, but a windbreaker was enough and the rest was adequate for cycling down the descent.
 By the bottom it was in the 80s to 90s again.